gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      will be encrypted.
 This, makes protocol attacks harder as a third-party attacker will have less insight into SCTP protocol state.
-Also, protocol header information likes PPIDs will also be encrypted, which makes targeted attacks harder but also make management and debugging harder.
+Also, protocol header information likes PPIDs will also be encrypted, which makes targeted attacks harder but may also make management and debugging harder.

    * DTLS/SCTP Rekeying is complicated and require advanced API or